San Francisco to vacations startup AirBnB: pay up

-SAN FRANCISCO, April 4 (Reuters) - Online home-rental service AirBnB must pay a 14 percent tax on rentals booked in San Francisco, the city’s treasurer said in a ruling with potentially costly ramifications for the high-flying startup.
+SAN FRANCISCO (Reuters) - Online home-rental service AirBnB must pay a 14 percent tax on rentals booked in San Francisco, the city’s treasurer said in a ruling with potentially costly ramifications for the high-flying startup.

 The meteoric growth of the four-year-old website, which allows hosts worldwide to list to offer anything from furnished homes to spare couches, has given it a recent valuation of $1 billion -- according to its latest round of funding -- and threatened to upend the traditional hospitality industry.